alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 #### PressKey

-Simulates key press action in your game.
+Simulates key press action in your app.

 **_Parameters_**